vadim-miller2/book-test1/index.md

 -   Stateful server:

     -   S={yes|no}.
-The default is no.
-        Indication of stateful server, which allows only dedicated socket (stateful) connections.
+The default is no. Indication of stateful server, which allows only dedicated socket (stateful) connections.
 This tag is not allowed for HTTP\* and DNS servers.

 -   Secure server:

     -   $={yes|no}.
-The default is no.
-        Indication of the server to be used with secure connections only.
+The default is no. Indication of the server to be used with secure connections only.
 For STANDALONE servers it means to use SSL, and for the HTTP\* ones – to use the HTTPS protocol.

 -   Content type indication:

-    -   C=type/subtype [no default]
-        specification of Content-Type (including encoding), which server accepts.
+    -   C=type/subtype [no default] specification of Content-Type (including encoding), which server accepts.
 The value of this flag gets added automatically to any HTTP packet sent to the server by SERVICE connector.
 However, in order to communicate, a client still has to know and generate the data type accepted by the server, i.e. a protocol, which server understands.
 This flag just helps insure that HTTP packets all get proper content type, defined at service configuration.
 This tag is not allowed in DNS server specifications.

 -   Bonus coefficient:

-    -   B=double [0.0 = default]
-        specifies a multiplicative bonus given to a server run locally, when calculating reachability rate.
+    -   B=double [0.0 = default] specifies a multiplicative bonus given to a server run locally, when calculating reachability rate.
 Special rules apply to negative/zero values: 0.0 means not to use the described rate increase at all (default rate calculation is used, which only slightly increases rates of locally run servers).
 Negative value denotes that locally run server should be taken in first place, regardless of its rate, if that rate is larger than percent of expressed by the absolute value of this coefficient of the average rate coefficient of other servers for the same service.
 That is -5 instructs to ignore locally run server if its status is less than 5% of average status of remaining servers for the same service.

 -   Validity period:

-    -   T=integer [0 = default]
-        specifies the time in seconds this server entry is valid without update.
+    -   T=integer [0 = default] specifies the time in seconds this server entry is valid without update.
 (If equal to 0 then defaulted by the LBSM Daemon to some reasonable value.)

 Server descriptors of type <span class="nctnt ncbi-type">NAMEHOLD</span> are special.
 As <span class="nctnt ncbi-var">arguments</span>, they have only a server type keyword.
 The namehold specification informs the daemon that the service of this name and type is not to be defined later in any configuration file except for the current one.
 Also, if the host (and/or port) is specified, then this protection works only for the service name on the particular host (and/or port).

 <span class="nctnt highlight">Note:</span> it is recommended that a dummy port number (such as :0) is always put in the namehold specifications to avoid ambiguities with treating the server type as a host name.
 The following example disables <span class="nctnt ncbi-var">TestService</span> of type <span class="nctnt ncbi-type">DNS</span> from being defined in all other configuration files included later, and <span class="nctnt ncbi-var">TestService2</span> to be defined as a <span class="nctnt ncbi-app">NCBID</span> service on host foo:

-    TestService  NAMEHOLD    :0 DNSTestService2 NAMEHOLD foo:0 NCBID
+    TestService  NAMEHOLD    :0 DNS
+    TestService2 NAMEHOLD foo:0 NCBID

 #### <span class="title">Sites</span>